gmculp/OGA_recolor/README.md

 # OGA_recolor
 This function re-colors images with an orange-gray-blue palette in an effort to make them more accessible to people with color vision deficiency (CVD) of either the red/green (protan, deutan) or blue/green (tritan) type.
 To read more about this algorithm, please refer to my [dissertation](http://academicworks.cuny.edu/gc_etds/1243/).
+An additional function is provided which uses the algorithm described in [Brettel et al. (1997)](http://vision.psychol.cam.ac.uk/jdmollon/papers/Dichromat_simulation.pdf) and [Vie´not et al. (1999)](http://vision.psychol.cam.ac.uk/jdmollon/papers/colourmaps.pdf)  to simulate the three types of CVD.

 Using the function to recolor an image: